 Cover up while outside and wear loose, long-sleeved, light-coloured clothing and covered footwear and socks, particularly at dawn and dusk when mosquitoes are most active.

 Close doors and windows when indoors, or install fly screens on windows and doors, vents and other entrances to keep mosquitoes out of your home.

 Mosquitoes need stagnant water to breed and lay their eggs.
 Remove items around your home that might collect water such as children’s toys, buckets, empty pots or old tyres.
 Think about improving drainage around your home to ensure water doesn’t pool and become stagnant.

 More information on preventing bites and mosquito-borne diseases is available at NSW Health.

 The JEV vaccine is safe and effective for people aged 2 months and older.
-Due to an increased risk of JEV this year, vaccination is strongly recommended for people who are at highest risk of being infected, including people who work in some animal based industries, and those who live or work in some areas of rural NSW.
+Vaccination is recommended for people who are at highest risk of being infected, including people who work in some animal based industries, and those who live or work in some areas of rural NSW.